marionettejs/marionette.inspector/docs/developing_locally.md

 ## agent

 ### Testing locally
+If you have chrome canary you'll see the agent.js in the sources pane.
+If not, you have to do this hack:

 A good way to test the agent is to run it locally in the `index.html` of the app you want to inspect.